-The eCF provides additional publishing agreements for journals, such as the Open Access Publishing Agreement, and the Creative Commons Attribution (CC BY) license.
+The eCF provides additional publishing agreements for journals, such as the Creative Commons Attribution (CC BY) license.
 Authors submitting to hybrid journals are given a clear explanation of their publishing options and have an opportunity to select their preferred publishing model (Traditional or Open Access).
 The eCF has extensive information sidebars throughout the process to help advise authors about each step, and an overall streamlined process.

 Any interested volunteers not currently using the eCF are invited to go to contact the IPR Office to begin the process of setting up your site so that you, too, may be able to take advantage of this important tool.

 Contact Bill Hagen, IEEE Intellectual Property Rights Office (firstname.lastname@example.org or +1 732 562 3966), if you should like to discuss any of this beforehand.

 The eCF is a highly effective tool that transfers ownership rights of the intellectual property to IEEE and saves significant amounts of time and effort on the part of IEEE authors, volunteers, and staff.
 Setting up the eCF is easy and is free to all IEEE publications.